jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 3. If a client requests a connection a Socket is returned by `accept()`.
 4. Now we can read from the client (`InputStream`) and send data back to the client (`OutputStream`).

-If we want to allow multiple connections we will have to create a **Thread Pool**:
+If we want to allow multiple connections, we have to create a **Thread Pool**:

 ```java
 ExecutorService threadPool = Executors.newFixedThreadPool(100);